Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And it may not be enough to just set goals and KPIs for your entire content marketing program.
 In fact, many of the respondents to our most recent survey set goals and track KPIs for each piece of content they create, and 37% say they monitor the success of their content every week with another 26% saying they monitor content success every day.

-To learn more about the processes, metrics, and tools required to evaluate content success, we picked the brains of 24 content marketers who take a scientific approach to the task.
-Here’s what we learned.
+To learn more about the processes, metrics, and tools required to evaluate content success, we picked the brains of dozens of content marketers who take a scientific approach to the task.

 “In order to measure the success of your content, you need to know your goals,” says Resolute PR’s Natalie Cagle.
 “A lot of marketers lose sight of business goals when they get into the research, planning, and production phases.”